pixie-lang/pixie/README.md

 ## Contributing

-Currently there isn't a whole lot that newcomers can help out with, since the entire codebase is in quite a bit of flux, and the main primitives are still under development.
-However, we do want to have a very open contribution process.
+We have a very open contribution process.
 If you have a feature you'd like to implement, submit a PR or file an issue and we'll see what we can do.
+Most PRs are either rejected (if there is a techincal flaw) or accepted within a day, so send an improvement our way and see what happens.

 ## Implementation Notes